fbbdev/mp4analyzer.js/README.md

 mp4analyzer.js has been designed to be minified and optimized with [Google Closure Compiler](https://developers.google.com/closure/compiler/).
 The included makefile helps in the building process.
-It contains four targets:
+Four targets are available:

 * __wrap__: wrap the library in a single uncompressed file (output: build/mp4analyzer.js)
 * __minify__: minify the library with Closure compiler (output: build/mp4analyzer.min.js)